Backelite/AndroidVariantSelectorGradlePlugin/README.md

 3. Add a gradle build step that uses the assembleVariant task
 ![Jenkins Gradle Task](https://github.com/Backelite/AndroidVariantSelectorGradlePlugin/raw/master/readmeResources/jenkins_gradle_step.png "Jenkins Gradle Task")

+4. That's it, you can now start your build and choose the parameters

 ## Contributing
 Contributions for bug fixing or improvements are welcomed.
 Feel free to submit a pull request.